 But at the end of the day everyone has their own personal preference and what I don’t like might well appeal to someone else – so don’t be put off from posting your favourite photos.
 Most importantly, as with all social media, interact with people and comment on their work.
 I always check out the photos of everyone who comments on my work to see if they have photos I might want to draw.

-I drew Ayshin in my Life Noble Note Plain with Bic 4-way multicolour ballpoint pens.
+This is Raman from Sktchy.
+I drew him in my Life Noble Note Plain sketchbook with Bic 4 colour ballpoint pens.

 This is a portrait of Nob from Sktchy.
 The portrait was an experiment to see if the coloured pencil chiaroscuro method I learned last week would work with ballpoint pens.
 I’m pretty happy with how it turned out.